-- Conference presentation, e.g. SBL, ETS, SPS, WTS, ACA, AAMFT, CAPS-4 points - Professional presentation, e.g. conduct an approved ceu workshop for licensed professional therapists, provide an endorsed training seminar for clergy and/or other ministerial professionals-3 points - Secure a grant to support research and/or a project related to the CoTM-3 points - Earn a specialized credential, e.g. CPE supervisor, certification in a counseling approach/technique (e.g. EMDR, CBT, Gottman Method)-2 points - Serve as editor or guest editor for an academic journal-2 points per volume - Serve as a reviewer for an academic journal-1 point per review
+• Conference presentation, e.g. SBL, ETS, SPS, WTS, ACA, AAMFT, CAPS-4 points

-College service: Presentations, Committees, Sponsorships; Chair
+- Professional presentation, e.g. conduct an approved continuing education workshop for licensed professional therapists, provide an endorsed training seminar for clergy and/or other ministerial professionals-3 points - Secure a grant to support research and/or a project related to the College of Theology and Ministry-3 points - Earn a specialized credential, e.g. CPE supervisor, certification in a counseling approach/technique (e.g. EMDR, CBT, Gottman Method)-2 points - Serve as editor or guest editor for an academic journal-2 points per volume - Serve as a reviewer for an academic journal-1 point per review

-- University service: - o Serve in a university committee - Serve in the accreditation process - Community service: - Become endorsed/qualified by your professional organization to serve in a supervisory/leadership capacity, e.g. Presbyter/Bishop, Licensed Supervisor (LPC, LMFT, LADC) - o Engage in approved continuing education to enhance/maintain professional credentials, e.g. ordination, state licensure - Demonstrate active involvement in relevant professional organizations as defined by active memberships; attendance at local, regional, and/or national conferences; presentations at local, regional, and/or national conferences; or service on boards/committees - Demonstrate active involvement in the community and beyond through activities, including but not limited to presentations at local churches; mission's outreach/conferences; non-profit organizations; consultation; advocacy; service on professional, community, and/or ministry boards and committees. - o Leads a professional or academic body as an executive members. - Discipline-specific professional service: Serve as a program chair for a professional conference - Advisement: provides evidence of successful advising of undergraduate students and/or successful supervision of PhD dissertation or DMin MRP and/or graduate thesis or Undergraduate Writing Project
+- College service: Presentations, Committees, Sponsorships; Chair - University service: - Serve in a university committee - o Serve in the accreditation process - Community service: - Become endorsed/qualified by your professional organization to serve in a supervisory/leadership capacity, e.g. Presbyter/Bishop, Licensed Supervisor (LPC, LMFT, LADC) - o Engage in approved continuing education to enhance/maintain professional credentials, e.g. ordination, state licensure - Demonstrate active involvement in relevant professional organizations as defined by active memberships; attendance at local, regional, and/or national conferences; presentations at local, regional, and/or national conferences; or service on boards/committees - Demonstrate active involvement in the community and beyond through activities, including but not limited to presentations at local churches; mission's outreach/conferences; non-profit organizations; consultation; advocacy; service on professional, community, and/or ministry boards and committees. - o Leads a professional or academic body as an executive members. - Discipline-specific professional service: Serve as a program chair for a professional conference - Advisement: provides evidence of successful advising of undergraduate students and/or successful supervision of Ph.D. dissertation or Doctor of Ministry (D.Min.)
+Ministry Research Project (MRP) and/or graduate thesis or Undergraduate Writing Project